angelingeorgiev/angelingeorgiev/README.md

 ## Hi there!
 I am Angelin 👋

-I am a passionate programmer based in Bulgaria.
-Currently, I am a student at the University of Veliko Tarnovo and attending online classes at Software University (SoftUni).
+A passionate programmer who is fascinated with the wonders you can create through a computer, based in Bulgaria.
+Currently, being a student at the University of Veliko Tarnovo and attending online classes at Software University(SoftUni).

 ### Feel free to contact me...
 <p align="center">